What’s in This Article

 Who was the first paying airline passenger?

 The first paying passenger was Abram C. Pheil, the former mayor of St. Petersburg, Florida.
-He paid $400 at a charity auction for a ticket on the inaugural flight.
+He paid $400 at a charity auction for a seat on the inaugural flight.

 What was the first commercial airline route?

-The first route was a short trip across Tampa Bay, flying between St. Petersburg and Tampa, Florida.
+The first route crossed Tampa Bay between St. Petersburg and Tampa, Florida.
 The journey covered 21 miles and took about 23 minutes.

 The Jet Age started in the 1950s.
-The de Havilland Comet debuted in 1952, followed by the highly successful Boeing 707 in 1958.
-These planes made long-distance travel much faster.
+The de Havilland Comet debuted in 1952 as the first commercial jet, followed by the highly successful Boeing 707 in 1958.
+These planes made long-distance travel far faster and more affordable.

 How has airline deregulation affected prices?

 The US Airline Deregulation Act of 1978 let airlines set their own fares.
-This created massive competition, led to the creation of low-cost carriers, and generally drove down ticket prices for consumers.
+This created massive competition, gave rise to low-cost carriers, and generally drove ticket prices down for consumers over the following decades.